ganeshsbhat/seatME/README.md

 # seatME

-A Simple application built in Ruby on Rails to assign you the best seat based on the availability.
+A simple application built in Ruby on Rails to assign you the best seat based on the availability.

 This app takes the following inputs:
  - seating_info -> JSON input that specifies the total seats available